sorphwer/jekyll-theme-panda/_posts/2020-6-19-dev-routine.md

 last-modify: 2021-07-10 10:30:00 +0000

 ---

 ## Ver.
+Panda-0.2.1

+ - Fix: Mathjax.js issue

+ ! **Notes: Currently the mathjax.js might be unavailable in your blog, please use it locally or change CDN url in your own projects.
+We will fix this in next version.**

+## Ver.
 Panda-0.2.0

 - Feat: New layout : blank (default layout without header and footer)